Section 2: The Parts of Medicare

 Medicare recommends that you have some type of drug plan even if you don’t need prescriptions now.
 But you don’t have to sign up for Part D if you have other drug coverage that’s considered to be as good as or better than Medicare’s prescription drug plans, known as creditable coverage.

 After your initial enrollment period, if you quit or lose your prescription drug coverage, you’ll have about two months to enroll in a Part D plan.
-If you go for 63 or more days without acceptable prescription drug coverage, you may have to pay a late enrollment penalty.
+If you go for 63 or more days without creditable prescription drug coverage, you may have to pay a late enrollment penalty.
 This penalty is 1 percent of the national base beneficiary Part D premium for every month you delayed and lasts for as long as you have Part D coverage.
-The base beneficiary premium, which is calculated annually by the Centers for Medicare and Medicaid Services, is slightly different from the national average Part D premium.
+The base beneficiary premium, which is calculated annually by the Centers for Medicare & Medicaid Services, is different from the national average Part D premium.
+The national base beneficiary premium is $34.70 a month in 2024.

 Wonder whether the drug coverage you already have is creditable?
 You should receive a letter from your employer or insurance plan each September telling you whether you have drug coverage considered to be comparable to a Part D plan.
 Keep the documents so you can show Medicare that you don’t need to pay a penalty when the time comes to enroll in Part D.